-Group talent is not the sum of the individual talents.
-In theatre it is as accessible to amateurs as it is to professionals, and ultimately, group talent has a far greater impact on the success of a production than does individual talent.
+Group talent is much more than the sum of the individual talents.
+It is as likely to emerge in the work of amateurs as of professionals, and ultimately, group talent has a far greater impact on the success of a production than does any individual talent.
 A spirited, unpretentious amateur production nearly always touches more deeply than the cold skill of the professional.
-Of course there is no reason why there can't be the best of both worlds, and indeed, in the best of professional theatre, skill and group talent happily co-exist.
-Unfortunately, professionals do tend to disregard it, much to the detriment of their work, perhaps exactly because it is so accessible to the amateur.
+Of course there is no reason why there can't be the best of both worlds, and indeed, in the best of professional theatre, individual virtuosity and group talent happily co-exist.
+Unfortunately, many professionals do tend to disregard it, much to the detriment of their work, perhaps exactly because it is so accessible to the amateur.

-Group theatres often subvert their greatest advantage by employing a constant stream of outside directors who are expected to impose their own ready-made theatrical paradigms.
+It all begins with the actors feeling themselves trusted and empowered, especially if they have participated in choosing each other.
+It is here at the start that a sense of joint ownership of the material should start to grow.
+Ironically, many of the smaller companies choose to subvert their greatest advantage by employing a constant stream of outside directors who are expected to impose their own ready-made theatrical paradigms.
 Designer theatre, like designer jeans.
 Stonewashed.
 Ever since Beethoven declared the artist the equal of princes, individualism in the arts has been taken for granted.
 Theatre has suffered as a consequence, especially with the historically recent invention of the theatre director.
 Edward Gordon Craig may have meant well, but the institution of the director is the perfect set-up for the intellectual to abuse the artist.
-The director should be a gentle midwife, for as soon as he tries to impose his genious from above he risks obliterating the group's talent.
+The director should be a gentle midwife, for as soon as he tries to impose his genius from above he risks obliterating the group's talent.

-Please don't confuse this with a call for Naturalism.
+Please don't confuse this with some call for Naturalism.
 It is definitely not.
-Sincerity and intimacy are also essential ingredients of even the most stylized forms of acting, from Commedia dell' Arte to Melodrama.
+Sincerity and intimacy are also essential ingredients of even the most stylized forms of acting, from Shakespeare to Commedia dell' Arte and Melodrama.

 I think most people have experienced the intimacy of two strangers meeting on a train.
 Two people who know that their paths will never cross again can easily find themselves sharing the most intimate details of their lives.
 That the priest in the confessional booth chooses to remain anonymous behind a screen is a very clever trick indeed.
 This "intimacy of strangers" is often referred to as "professionalism" in the theatre.
 It allows actors who have little knowledge of each other off stage to achieve an effective intimacy on stage.